Berg0162/simcline/Wahoo Kickr/README.md

 9) After successful pairing start the default Zwift ride or any ride you wish
 10) Make Serial Monitor visible on top of the Zwift window
 11) Hop on the bike and make it happen..
-12) Inspect the info presented by Serial Monitor and check the SSD1306 for the Zwift road inclination values.....
+12) Inspect the info presented by Serial Monitor for the Zwift road inclination values.....
 <br clear="left">

 # Overview of Arduino Program Code Flow and Snippets<br>